 Are your Facebook ads not performing as well as you’d like them to?
 Keep in mind that although digital ads allow you to reach more of your customers at a cheaper cost, it’s still a long-term investment just like any other form of advertising.
 Don’t stress if the results you want don’t come in right away.
 This is where continuously optimizing Facebook ads comes in.

 Note that the strategies and tips in this article do not necessarily apply to boosting posts.
-Boosted posts, otherwise known as sponsored posts, are a different form of Facebook advertising that mainly focuses on increasing engagement and reach.
+Facebook sponsored posts are a different form of Facebook advertising that mainly focuses on increasing engagement and reach.

 Even once you understand the ad metrics, you may not be optimizing Facebook ads correctly.
 There are other aspects, aside from the numbers, to pay attention to that can benefit your ad performance.
 Fortunately, we’ve broken down a variety of ways you can increase your ROI.